w3c/window-management/EXPLAINER.md

   * Extend `Element.requestFullscreen()` for specific screen requests
 * Support requests to place web app windows on any screen
   * Extend `Window.open()` and `moveTo()/moveBy()` for cross-screen coordinates
-* Provide requisite info about available screens to achieve the goals above
+* Provide requisite information to achieve the goals above
   * Add `isMultiScreen()` to expose whether a device has multiple screens
   * Add `getScreens()` to expose information about available screens
   * Add a `screenschange` event, fired on screen connection or property changes
+  * Add Permission API support for a new `window-placement` entry

 These allow web applications to make window placement requests optimized for the specific use case, characteristics of available screens, and user preferences.